Soonad/docs.formality-lang.org/docs/source/tutorials/Boxes.md

 `!T` | The type of a boxed term
 `dup x = t; u` | Unboxes `t` and copies it as `x` inside `u`

-The `dup` primitive is extremally important, because it performs deep copies of terms lazily, in a way that allows optimal sharing of sub-expressions.
+The `dup` primitive is the one responsible for copying, and is is extremelly important, as it performs those copies lazily, in a way that allows optimal sharing of sub-expressions.
 It is what makes Formality a great closure evaluator.
 But, in order to use it properly, you must understand how it is limited: the stratification condition.

 ## The Stratification Condition

-Deep copies, without restriction, would be very dangerous.
-For example, this program:
+The primitives above, without restriction, would be dangerous.
+For example, this:

 ```javascript
 main